 26th February – 2nd March 2018

-Scholarships are now OPEN
+Scholarships are now CLOSED

 By studying Agricultural Health and Medicine (as a post graduate course or a single unit) you will become part of the next generation of agricultural and health leaders (nurses, doctors, veterinarians, farmers and agricultural professionals) who understand cross- sector collaboration and can make a difference in rural communities.

 You will increase your understanding of the social, environmental, physical and mental health factors that result in higher rates of injury, illness and death in rural and remote communities.
 This information will be beneficial to professionals looking to improve agricultural production and sustainability or to improve health provision, research, policy and literacy in rural and remote communities.

 In February 2018, the core unit of Agricultural Health and Medicine HMF701 starts with a five-day intensive session, in Hamilton, Victoria (February 26 – March 2).
 The unit is offered at a postgraduate level through Deakin University, School of Medicine, and provides continuing education points for nurses, doctors, vets and social workers.
 It can also be taken as a standalone subject.
 Assessment and tutoring will be completed off campus using Deakin Studies Online over the remainder of the trimester.
 HMF701 is also the prerequisite for eligible health professionals wishing to become AgriSafe™ clinicians.

 To read more about the HMF701 ‘Agricultural Health and Medicine’ unit click here.

 Scholarships On Offer

 There are a number of scholarships on offer for students enrolled in HMF701 in 2018.